alexsanchezpla/2019-11-StatisticalPill-Multiple-testing/README.md

-# 2019_11-Statistical_Pill-Multiple_Testing
+# 2019-11-StatisticalPill-Multiple_Testing

-Materials for a talk on multiple testing adjustments
+Slides and materials for a talk on multiple testing/multiple_comparison adjustments.